-The Plan is a defined contribution plan extended to union hourly employees of L. B. Foster Company (the Company) who have attained age 18 and are employed at locations specified by the Plan.
-The L. B. Foster Company Investment Committee, appointed by the Board of Directors of the Company, serves as the plan administrator.
-The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA), as amended.
+The Plan is a defined contribution plan extended to union hourly employees of L.B.
+Foster Company (the "Company") who have attained age 18 and are employed at locations specified by the Plan.
+The L.B.
+Foster Company Investment Committee, appointed by the Board of Directors of the Company, serves as the plan administrator.
+The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA) as amended.

-Contributions
+Contributions and Forfeitures

 Contributions under the Plan are made by both the participants and the Company.
 A participant may elect to make deferred savings contributions on a pretax basis ranging up to 75% of annual compensation subject to Internal Revenue Code limitations.
-A participant who elects to make deferred savings contributions of at least 6% can also elect to make additional voluntary contributions on an after-tax basis provided, however, that the sum of the deferred savings and voluntary employee contributions does not exceed 100% of the participant's annual compensation.
-Participant and company contributions are invested in accordance with participant elections.
+A participant who elects to make deferred savings contributions of at least 5% can also elect to make additional voluntary contributions on an after-tax basis provided, however, that the sum of the deferred savings and voluntary employee contributions does not exceed 100% of the participant's annual compensation.
+Participant and Company contributions are invested in accordance with participant elections.
+In the event that a participant does not make an investment election, contributions are invested in the Fidelity Freedom Fund (target date retirement fund) that coincides with the participant's date of normal retirement age, until such time as an election is made by the participant.
+The participant may transfer contributions defaulted to these funds into other investment options at the participant's discretion.

 Company contributions are made pursuant to the terms of the collective bargaining agreements applicable to the Company's specific locations.
-Eligible employees of Spokane, Washington, shall have a company matching contribution of \$0.50 for every \$1.00 contributed by the employee on the first 4% to 6% of annual compensation, based upon years of service, as defined by the Plan.
-Eligible employees of the Bedford, Pennsylvania, facility shall have a company matching contribution of \$0.50 for every \$1.00 contributed by the employee, up to the first 6% of the employee's compensation.
+Eligible employees of Spokane, Washington, shall have a Company matching contribution of \$0.50 for every \$1.00 contributed by the employee on the first 6% of annual compensation, based upon years of service, as defined by the Plan.
+Eligible employees of the Bedford, Pennsylvania, facility shall have a Company matching contribution of \$0.50 for every \$1.00 contributed by the employee, up to the first 6% of the employee's compensation.
 Matching contributions will only be made if the employee contributes to the Plan.
 The Company's contributions may be reduced by accumulated forfeitures.
-During the year ended December 31, 2010, no forfeitures were utilized to reduce company contributions.
-At December 31, 2010, forfeitures of \$138 were available to reduce future company contributions.
+During the year ended December 31, 2013, \$3,000 of accumulated forfeitures were utilized to reduce Company contributions.
+At December 31, 2013 and 2012, forfeitures of \$5,354 and \$5,765, respectively, were available to reduce future Company contributions.